-- 1. Scope and Purpose: [This gtr specifies requirements for head restraints to reduce the frequency and severity of neck injury in rear-end and other collisions.] - Application: This standard applies to Category 1-1, Category 1-2, and Category 2 vehicles [with a GVWR of 4,536 kg or less.]
+1. Scope and Purpose: [This gtr specifies requirements for head restraints to reduce the frequency and severity of injuries caused by rearward displacement of the head.]

+2. Application: This standard applies to Category 1-1 vehicles, [Category1-2] vehicles with a Gross Vehicle Mass of [4,536 kg] or less, and Category 2 vehicles with a Gross Vehicle Mass of [4,536 kg] or less.